- Intracranial germ cell tumor, often occurring in the pineal region (extragonadal seminoma/dysgerminoma)

-- WHO grade II (pure germinoma) or grade III (syncytiophoblastic giant cells)
+- WHO grade II (pure germinoma) or grade III (syncytiotrophoblastic giant cells)

-- Associated with Down and Klinefelter syndromes and NF-1
+- Associated with Down and Klinefelter syndromes and neurofibromatosis type 1 (NF-1)

 - Polygonal primitive germ cells and lymphocytic infiltrates are common microscopic features

 - Single or multiple tumors can occur